teeho88/agent-bridge/README.md

 Common capability names are `implement`, `review`, `adjudicate`, and `report`.
 Implementer, reviewer, adjudicator, and reporter selection is capability-gated; a registered agent without the required capability is not eligible for that phase.

+The dashboard also ships a curated set of default agent presets (Claude, Codex, and Antigravity models) that can be toggled on, customised, or restored, and it can refresh the model catalog by querying the installed provider CLIs.

 ### Run an orchestration

 ```powershell